 At Amesbury Archer Primary School, we aim to identify children with Special Educational Needs (SEN) as soon as possible, in order to implement early intervention to support the individual child.
 We want to ensure any children joining us with identified SEN are planned for in advance to ensure a smooth transition as well as ensuring suitable provision within the school.

-Mrs Hayzen, our Deputy Head Teacher and Special Educational Needs Co-ordinator (SENCo), works Monday to Friday and is a non-teaching member of staff.
+Mrs Pooley, our Special Educational Needs Co-ordinator (SENCo), works Monday to Friday and is a non-teaching member of staff.
 She is a qualified teacher and is also a member of the Child Protection and Safeguarding Team.
-Mrs Hayzen liaises regularly with outside agencies who provide additional support to the school, including Speech and Language Therapy, Behaviour Support Services, Educational Psychologist, Specialist SEN Services (CAMHS), Paediatrician and Talkabout Counselling.
+Mrs Pooley liaises regularly with outside agencies who provide additional support to the school, including Speech and Language Therapy, Behaviour Support Services, Educational Psychologist, Specialist SEN Services (CAMHS), Paediatrician and Talkabout Counselling.

 The SEN provision is monitored very closely by the Senior Leadership Team to ensure that all interventions are effective and matched to the child's needs.
 Our SEN team delivers planned one-to-one or small group support in order to help pupils develop their skills and improve their experiences and integration within class as well as offering them enrichment opportunities.
 These interventions are reviewed each short term (6 times a year) and feedback is provided to parents.
 This ensures parents know what additional support their child is receiving and how effective it has been.
 The School ensures that staff are offered regular training and updates in relation to SEN through twilight training sessions with the SENCo and external agencies.